Sculptural Fibre Artist: CATRIONA POLLARD

 Predominately self-taught, I have done weaving sessions with Mary Hettmansperger (US), Tim Johnson (UK), Robyn Djunginy (NAIDOC National Artist of the Year), Tjanpi Desert Weavers, Mavis Ganambarr, Meri Peach, (the late) Jim Wallis and acclaimed Australian basket artist (the late) Virginia Kaiser.

-My solo exhibitions in 2015, 2016 and 2018 were highly successful and I enjoy teaching creativity and weaving, and run sold-out workshops at Sturt Craft and Design Centre, North Sydney Centre, Creative Space and Sydney Craft Week.
+My solo exhibitions in 2015, 2016 and 2018 (x2) were highly successful and I enjoy teaching creativity and weaving with sold-out workshops at Sturt Craft and Design Centre, North Sydney Centre, Creative Space and Sydney Craft Week, to name a few.

-My work is featured nationally in galleries, high end design spaces and private collections including Sydney Road Gallery, Australian Design Centre, Sturt Craft and Design Centre, and Fanuli Furniture.
+My work is featured nationally in galleries, high end design spaces and private collections including Sydney Road Gallery, Australian Design Centre, Sturt Craft and Design Centre, Broken Hill Regional Gallery and Fanuli Furniture.

 Today, we live in a fast-paced world of technology designed to constantly grab our attention that keeps us constantly switched on.
 Coupled with relentless deadlines and the pressure of modern day living can all lead to mental fatigue, overwhelm, and burnout.
 Spend a day with celebrated nature-based artist, Catriona Pollard where you will have the opportunity to slow down, quieten your mind and reconnect with your imagination.

 In this one-day workshop you will find renewed inspiration through a series of creative exercises and nature-based experiences including ephemeral art.
 You will learn ancient basketry techniques which have been used since the beginning of humanity.
 You will have the opportunity to transform ordinary natural found objects into something extraordinary.

 13 October 2018, 1-5pm